Leaseholds

 If you have owned the leasehold on a property for more than two years then you are eligible to extend the lease.
 Typically flats tend to have a lease term of between 99 and 125 years, and it is often advisable to extend the lease sooner rather than later, otherwise the cost of doing so becomes greater.
 Extending the lease is also a great way of retaining the value of the property and makes it more saleable if you decide to remortgage.

-Where an agreement has been reached between the leaseholder and landlord or freeholder to extend the lease our conveyancing team can deal with the paperwork for the extension as well as approve the deed confirming the extension and register the extension with the Land Registry.
+Where an agreement has been reached between the leaseholder and landlord or freeholder to extend the lease we can deal with the paperwork for the extension.
+In addition we will approve the deed confirming the extension and register the extension with the Land Registry.

 Buying the freehold on a leasehold property, also known as leasehold enfranchisement, has a number of benefits.
-Not only does it mean you can live in the property for as long as you wish, but it also means you can make changes to the land and property without having to consult the landlord and it can make the property more appealing to buyers should you wish to sell it in the future.
+Not only does it mean you can live in the property for as long as you wish, but it also means you can make changes to the land and property without having to consult the landlord.
+It can also make the property more appealing to buyers should you wish to sell it in the future.

 At Rothera Bray we can help advise you on the financial and practical implications of a freehold purchase, as well as review the current terms of your lease.